Kurt Fleckenstein: Installations

 Sociopolitically motivated installations and projects in public space get more and more important in his artistic practice.
-With installations in the Ukraine and at the Museum Kulturspeicher he takes a stand for the struggle for freedom of the Ukrainian people.
+With installations in Ukraine and at the Museum Kulturspeicher he takes a stand for the struggle for freedom of the Ukrainian people.
 In a film displayed at the fassade of the WRO-Art Center in Wroclaw in 2012 - the year of the European Football Championship - he dealt with German history.
-The topic of the film were the crimes committed at Babyn Jar in Kiev.
+The topic of the film were the crimes committed at Babyn Jar in Kyiv.
 These were artistically broached within a football game between naked players and players in a German tricot.

 With his installation "I believe in God" in front of the Frauenkirche (Church of our Lady) in Dresden in 2015 he received nationwide attention.
 There, he displayed 75 prayer-rugs on the fore court of the church in order to stand-up against Pegida and to promote freedom and tolerance in Germany.